Braniff Airways Flight 542: First public hearing

-Investigators presented signed statements by two Braniff crew members who had been in the flight immediately before the fatal one that said that the aircraft had seemed exceptionally noisy, and that the flight engineer had experienced problems keeping the propellers synchronized.
-This was echoed by the statements of several witnesses, who testified that the aircraft's engines sounded "funny" and that the engines or propellers sounded out of synchronization.
+Investigators presented signed statements by two Braniff crew members who had been on the flight immediately before the fatal one that said that the aircraft had seemed exceptionally noisy, and that the flight engineer had experienced problems keeping the propellers synchronized.
+This was echoed by the statements of several witnesses, who testified that the aircraft's engines sounded "funny" and that the engines or propellers sounded like they were out of synchronization.

 One of the witnesses to the explosion, a former mechanical engineer for aircraft manufacturer Convair and former Air Force test pilot, testified that he had heard an extremely loud noise coming from the airliner as it flew, seconds before it exploded.
-He estimated the noise to be as loud as 150 to 175 decibels, loud enough to cause discomfort when he heard it, saying that it sounded like a "jet engine with the afterburner on".
+He estimated the noise to be as loud as 150 to 175 decibels, loud enough to cause discomfort when he heard it, saying that it sounded like a "jet engine with the afterburner on."
 He said the noise stopped suddenly and then he saw the glow of an explosion.
 He saw the fire burn for ten to fifteen seconds, then it went out, and he heard the aircraft strike the ground about a minute later.
 Other witnesses to the crash also described the noise as extremely loud, using descriptions like "the clapping of two boards together", "the sound of thunder", and "the roar of a jet breaking the sound barrier".
 One farmer stated, "When the sound came, every coon dog for miles started howling."
 Investigators verified that statement with farmers around the area, and every one with a hound reported that the animal began howling shortly after 11:00 p.m.

 The CAB had played twelve different known sounds to witnesses.
 The sounds included the sounds of jet aircraft, sonic booms, propellers spinning at supersonic speeds, and Electras in different flight configurations, such as normal flight, diving, and climbing.
 They also intentionally included noises that were completely unrelated to sounds that an aircraft would make.
 Without telling the witnesses what any of the sounds were, investigators asked them to pick out anything that was close to what they had heard.
 The witnesses chose two of the sounds; the sound of a propeller spinning at supersonic speed, and the sound of a jet aircraft.